 Back in my advertising sales days, I treated gatekeepers like obstacles.
 I tried every trick — fake familiarity, vague descriptions of why I was calling, the classic "he's expecting my call" line.
 My appointment setting rate?
 Maybe 10%.

-Then I realized something that changed my entire approach to lead generation: the assistant who kept shutting me down knew EVERYTHING.
+Then I realized something that changed my entire approach: the assistant who kept shutting me down knew EVERYTHING.
 She knew when the boss was stressed and when he was in a good mood.
 She knew what problems kept him up at night.
 She knew exactly who got through the door and why — and more importantly, who got blocked and why.

 So I stopped trying to "get past" her.
 I started recruiting her.